Choreography/Performance

 ESSENCE OF MY WORK

 Movement is part of our everyday lives, and can be shaped and formed to realize a specific goal.
 It can be virtuous, and/or pedestrian.
 The two can be part of the same canvas, the same dance.
 Movement is the underlying and strongest structure from which I create: designs, scenes, stories, and environments.
-My goal is to bring to the surface underlying emotional tones that are kinesthetically experienced by the viewer as well as to design tapestries that are stark, simple and intimate.
+My goal is to bring to the surface underlying emotional tones and to design tapestries that are stark, simple and intimate.
 I reference the body, my body, to research and create.
 My structures are rigorous.
-I am interested in beauty and mystery, and story – telling, as I work to distill the meaning of a dance to its purest essence.
-My current trajectory includes but is not limited to rigorous improvisational and collaborative process in both in rehearsals and performance.
-I use and reference the body, using pure movement and the process of its invention and investigation to create my dances.
+I am interested in beauty, mystery, and story – telling, as I work to distill the meaning of a dance to its purest essence.
+My current trajectory includes but is not limited to rigorous improvisational and collaborative process in both in rehearsals and performance.Movement and the process of its invention and investigation are the main tools with which I embark on a process to create new dances.

-My interest, my passion, is the body – the limitless possibilities of the body as an expressive instrument, to carry a story, express a viewpoint, depict a character, create an environment.
-I have pursued the form of the solo dance for many years.
+My interest, my passion, is the body – the limitless possibilities of the body as an expressive instrument.
+I am immensely passionate abut the solo dance, pursuing it for many years.
 I think of solo dances as being in dialogue with the spaces in which they are created and/or performed, and each particular audience.
-Theories of physics, as well as the writings of Deeprok Chopra, Joseph Campbell, and others ,teach us that nothing exists alone; that all things can only exist in relationship.
-This is the way I approach my solos./dances.
+Theories of physics, as well as the writings and work of Deeprok Chopra, Joseph Campbell, Dr. Fritz Smith, others teach us that nothing exists alone; all things can only exist in relationship.
+This is the way I approach my solos/dances.
 They are given a new life with each new audience in each performance.
-Although all dances are created to realize a particular form or shape, to convey an event, fulfill a concept, solo dances are innately possessed of a spontaneity and flexibility that give rise to various interpretations and meanings.
+Although all dances are created to realize a particular form or shape, to convey an event, and fulfill a concept, solo dances are innately possessed of a spontaneity and flexibility that give rise to various interpretations and meanings.
 In the absence of other dancers, the solo dancer’s inner dialogue is the primary tool in creating and maintaining a relationship between performer and audience, while the dance itself creates the structure for the communication.
 The audience, an assortment of individual viewers, comes together in what I think of as a collective vision.
 The relationships thus created are with the self, the audience and the space.
 Although I know what my dances are, they acquire new life in each different circumstance.
 I mold and craft my dances in detail and design, and in paradox, aim for spontaneity and immediacy.
-My current trajectory includes but is not limited to rigorous improvisational and collaborative process in rehearsals and performance.
+I also love small dances of two’s and three’s.

 JESSICA WINOGRAD in a movie created by Barbara Mahler in collaboration with the performer.